MadStudioRoblox/ProfileService/docs/api.md

 ```
 !!! failure "Only works for profiles loaded through [:ViewProfileAsync()](#profilestoreviewprofileasync) or [:ProfileVersionQuery()](#profilestoreprofileversionquery)"

-!!! failure "Only use for rollback payloads!"
+!!! failure "Only use for rollback payloads (Setting latest version to a copy of a previous version)!"
     **Using this method for editing latest player data when the player is in-game can lead to several minutes of lost progress - it should be replaced by [:LoadProfileAsync()](#profilestoreloadprofileasync)**

-Pushes the `Profile` payload to the DataStore and releases the session lock for the profile.
+Pushes the `Profile` payload to the DataStore (saves the profile) and releases the session lock for the profile.

 ## Global Updates